 VP of membership/ Director of Communications

-Nicole has served on multiple notable committees within the Health Department including the Active Managerial Control team, Temporary Food Establishment Committee, EH IT team, the Fairfax Co.'s HD Customer Service team and is on her second year with NACCHO mentoring program.
+Nicole has served on multiple notable committees within the Health Department including the Active Managerial Control team, Temporary Food Establishment Committee, EH IT team, the Fairfax Co.'s HD Customer Service team and has 2 Cohort year experience with NACCHO mentoring program.
 Furthermore, she is an active general member with NEHA and maintains the NEHA REHS/RS credential.
-Nicole has been a part of the NCAEHA as a general member since 2014.
+Nicole has been a part of the NCAEHA as a general member since 2014 before joining Board as VP of Membership in 2018.

 Last but not least, Nicole is the proud developer of this new Membership Platform website which has launched January 2020 :)